alvinwan/timefhuman/README.md

 datetime.datetime(2018, 8, 6, 12, 0)
 ```

-Alternatively, you can completely disable date inference by setting `infer_datetimes=False`.
-Instead of always returning a datetime, `timefhuman` will be able to return date-like or time-like objects for only explicitly-written information.
+Alternatively, say you want to extract only the time from a text -- perhaps it's a festival's schedule.
+You can disable date inference by setting `infer_datetimes=False`.
+Instead of always returning a datetime, timefhuman will be able to return time-like objects for only explicitly-written information.

 ```python
 >>> config = tfhConfig(infer_datetimes=False)